jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 Assembling complete pQBR plasmids using long and short reads
 ================
-revised Jan 2025
+revised 2025

 ## Overview of approach

 The plasmids were sequenced inside *P. putida* UWC1, a derivative of *P. putida* KT2440.
-Initial Illumina sequencing was performed by MicrobesNG.
+Initial Illumina sequencing was performed by MicrobesNG and provided by Damian Rivett (Manchester Metropolitan University).
 These data were analysed in a preliminary attempt to generate closed plasmid sequences as follows: